wangweiw4y4/miniboat/README.md

         echo 'source '$HOME'/ACADOtoolkit/build/acado_env.sh' >> ~/.bashrc

+## Clone and restore an PI image
-## If we need to produce multiple new miniboats, it is easier to use the image method to make the code ready.
+If we need to produce multiple new miniboats, it is easier to use the image method to make the code ready.
 Here are the steps to clone and restore a codebase image for PI 4.

 **1.1 Clone an Ubuntu Syste to an Image**